 How Can Lortab Affect Your Baby?

-Can I take Lortab while pregnant?
-Will taking Lortab cause birth defects?
-These are valid concerns for expectant women who already struggle with, or expect to face, pain during pregnancy.
 There are different reasons a woman might be taking Lortab while pregnant.
 One example is inadvertent use or using Lortab while unaware of their pregnancy.
 In another situation, a woman could be addicted to Lortab.
-In this case, it would be difficult for her to stop using the drug, and physically dangerous to do so without medical care, as Lortab withdrawal symptoms can be harmful.
+In this case, it would be difficult for her to stop using the drug and physically dangerous to do so without medical care, as Lortab withdrawal symptoms can be harmful.